yuvalmGS/gigaspaces-wiki-jekyll/sbp/wan-replication-gateway.markdown

 # Installing the Example

 Step 1.
 Download the [WAN_Gateway_example.zip](/attachment_files/sbp/WAN_Gateway_example.zip).
 It includes two folders: **deploy** and **scripts**.

 Step 2.
-Please extract the file and and copy the content of the **deploy folder** into `\gigaspaces-xap-premium-8.0.X-ga\deploy` folder.
+Please extract the file and and copy the content of the **deploy folder** into `\gigaspaces-xap-premium-{%latestxaprelease%}-ga\deploy` folder.
 It should looks like this:

 {% highlight java %}
-Directory of D:\gigaspaces-xap-premium-8.0.3-ga\deploy
+Directory of D:\gigaspaces-xap-premium-{%latestxaprelease%}-ga\deploy

 09/11/2011  04:41 AM    <DIR>          .
 09/11/2011  04:41 AM    <DIR>          ..